-Household members who are not showing symptoms of measles and are fully vaccinated do not need to isolate at home.
+Household members who are not showing symptoms of measles do not need to isolate at home.
 They can continue to go to work or school unless told otherwise by the UK Health Security Agency.

-If you have confirmed measles, you need to stay at home for 4 full days after the start of the rash (day 0 is the day the rash appears)
+If you have confirmed measles you will need to stay at home for 4 full days after the start of the rash (day 0 is the day the rash appears).